-During 2022, we expect to spend approximately 165 days of planned downtime, including approximately (i) an aggregate 45 days for mobilization and contract preparation activities for the Ocean BlackHawk's upcoming contract in Senegal; (ii) 75 days for repairs that are currently underway on the Ocean Endeavor; (iii) 15 days for the mobilization of the Ocean Apex between contracts and (iv) 30 days for the demobilization of the Ocean Onyx after completion of its current contract.
-In addition, due to events occurring in January 2022, we expect to spend approximately 110 days for the mobilization, repair and special survey of the Ocean Patriot.
+During 2023, we expect to spend approximately 340 days of planned downtime, including approximately (i) 110 days for a maintenance project to meet regulatory requirements for the Ocean Apex; (ii) 45 days for the Ocean GreatWhite reactivation and contract preparation activities; (iii) 50 days for the completion of the Ocean Endeavor shipyard work that commenced in 2022; (iv) 100 days for contract preparation and acceptance testing for the Ocean Courage in advance of its new contract expected to commence in the fourth quarter; and (v) 35 days for mobilization and other planned activities.
 We can provide no assurance as to the exact timing and/or duration of downtime associated with these or other projects.
 See " - Contract Drilling Backlog."

 Physical Damage and Marine Liability Insurance.
 We are self-insured for physical damage to rigs and equipment caused by named windstorms in the U.S. Gulf of Mexico, as defined by the relevant insurance policy.
 If a named windstorm in the U.S. Gulf of Mexico causes significant damage to our rigs or equipment, it could have a material adverse effect on our financial condition, results of operations and cash flows.
 Under our current insurance policy, we carry physical damage insurance for certain losses other than those caused by named windstorms in the U.S. Gulf of Mexico for which our deductible for physical damage is \$10.0 million per occurrence.
-In addition, we currently carry loss-of-hire insurance on certain rigs to cover lost cash flow when a rig is unable to work, but have not purchased loss-of-hire insurance for our entire fleet.
+In addition, we currently carry loss-of-hire insurance on certain rigs to cover lost cash flow when a rig is damaged (other than when caused by named windstorms in the U.S. Gulf of Mexico) but have not purchased loss-of-hire insurance for our entire fleet.

-In addition, we carry marine liability insurance covering certain legal liabilities, including coverage for certain personal injury claims, and generally covering liabilities arising out of or relating to pollution and/or environmental risk.
+In addition, we carry marine liability insurance covering certain legal liabilities, including coverage for certain personal injury claims, collisions, and wreck removals, and generally covering liabilities arising out of or relating to pollution and/or environmental risk.
 We believe that the policy limit for our marine liability insurance is within the range that is customary for companies of our size in the offshore drilling industry and is appropriate for our business.
-Under these policies, our deductibles for marine liability coverage are \$5.0 million for the first occurrence and vary in amounts ranging between

-\$5.0 million and, if aggregate claims exceed certain thresholds, up to \$100.0 million for each subsequent occurrence, depending on the nature, severity and frequency of claims that might arise during the policy year.
+Under these marine liability policies, we self-insure \$1.0 million to \$5.0 million per occurrence, depending on jurisdiction, but up to \$25.0 million for liabilities arising out of named windstorms in the U.S. Gulf of Mexico.
+Depending on the nature, severity, and frequency of claims that might arise during the policy year, if the aggregate level of claims exceeds certain thresholds, we may self-insure up to \$100.0 million for each subsequent occurrence.